-G.3.2 System Impact Study Stability Scope and Process
+G.3.2 New Services Queue Stability Study Scope and Process

-These procedures apply to stability studies required as part of System Impact or Initial Studies.
+These procedures apply to stability studies required as part of the New Services Queue process.
 These stability studies determine the project's cost responsibility for upgrades due to interconnection stability issues.
 These upgrade responsibilities become part of a project's Interconnection Service Agreement (ISA.)

-Stability study start dates, generally, are at least six months after the close of a queue.
-This allows time to complete feasibility studies and the power flow and short circuit phases of the impact study.
 This section outlines the process of coordination and execution of the stability study among the representatives of PJM, the Interconnection Customers and Transmission Owners.